Lowell General Hospital

 Founded in 1891, Lowell General Hospital is an independent, not-for-profit community hospital serving the Greater Lowell area and surrounding communities.
 With two primary campuses located in Lowell, Massachusetts, Lowell General Hospital offers a full range of medical and surgical services for patients.
 Lowell General Hospital is a member of the Voluntary Hospitals of America.
-Lowell General is affiliated with Tufts Children's Hospital in Boston.
+Lowell General is affiliated with Tufts Medicine in Boston.

 History

 The Lowell Free Hospital Association was founded in May 1891.
 James Fellows funded the purchase of the Fay mansion in the Pawtucketville neighborhood with a $30,000 donation, and in July 1893, Lowell General Hospital opened.
 In the first year, the Lowell General Hospital Training School for Nurses started.

 LGH Nurses responded to the Spanish Influenza outbreak, which struck Lowell particularly hard, in November 1918.
 The epidemic killed several hundred people in the city.

 In the twentieth century, the hospital underwent several expansions, with a building dedicated to the Nursing School, and a Maternity and Children's Building.

 In 2012, Lowell General merged with Saints Medical Center, adding a second campus to the hospital, and consolidating hospital care in the city under the Lowell General Hospital name.
 The hospital, now one of the largest institutions in the Merrimack Valley, has 407 beds.
 Saints Medical Center itself has a long history in Lowell, itself formed by the 1992 merger of St. Joseph's Hospital and St. John's Hospital.
 St. Joseph's Hospital, the oldest in the city, had been founded as Lowell Corporation Hospital in 1839.